dnordquist/dnordquist.github.io/contact.md

 ## Contact Us.

+The best way to get a hold of me, have a conversation about something I've posted here, or argue, is on Twitter: [@dnord](https://twitter.com/dnord).

-Probably just send me an email at dnord-dot-com-at-dan, except reverse that.
+Otherwise probably just send me an email at dnord-dot-com-at-dan, except reverse that.